karammulc/StreamTunes-Case-Study/Cleaning & Viz.md

 - Applied numerical and date formatting to the releasedyear column.

 #### Community Contribution
-During the review of the dataset discussion, user paulabsmanner identified a corrupted streams value for the song "Love Grows (Where My Rosemary Goes)".
+During the review of the dataset discussion, I found that user paulabsmanner identified a corrupted streams value for the song "Love Grows (Where My Rosemary Goes)".
-Located and removed this corrupted record.
+I located and removed this corrupted record.
 Acknowledgment and thanks to the Kaggle community for their contributions!

 ## SQL Cleaning and Manipulation